jimboca/ISYHelper/README.md

 ### DateAndTime

-If you have the DateAndTime helper enabled, create the [DateAndTime Variables][#DateAndTime] listed.
+If you have the DateAndTime helper enabled, create the [DateAndTime Variables](#DateAndTime) listed.

 ### PyHarmony

-If you have a PyHarmony helper enabled you must create the variable documented in [PyHarmony][#PyHarmony]
+If you have a PyHarmony helper enabled you must create the variable documented in [PyHarmony Variables](#PyHarmony)

 ## Download and configure